retooth2/xenharmlib/doc/quickstart.rst

 If a certain accidental is available depends on the underlying tuning.
 For 12-EDO e.g. the 'bv' accidental is not available, however for 31-EDO it is.
-In general there exists exactly one accidental symbol for each accidental value (hence 'v' does not exist in 12-EDO because it would be the same as 'b')
+In general, there exists exactly one accidental symbol for each accidental value (hence 'v' does not exist in 12-EDO because it would be the same as 'b')